Drell-Yan lepton-pair production: $q_T$ resummation at N$^3$LL accuracy and fiducial cross sections at N$^3$LO

-We have performed the analytic expansion of the resummed component Eq.\,(\ref{partXS2}) up to $\mathcal{O}(\alpha_S^3)$ while the fixed-order cross section at large $q_T$ (formally at $q_T>0$) can be obtained from the the fully-exclusive computation of vector boson production in association with a jet at LO, NLO\,\cite{Campbell:2010ff} and NNLO\,\cite{Boughezal:2015dva,Ridder:2015dxa,Boughezal:2015ded,Boughezal:2016dtm,Gehrmann-DeRidder:2017mvr}.
-The fixed-order cross section and the expansion of the resummed part have the same small-$q_T$ limit and the finite component formally satisfies the equation
+We have performed the analytic expansion of the resummed component Eq.\,(\ref{resum}) up to $\mathcal{O}(\alpha_S^3)$ while the fixed-order cross section at large $q_T$ (formally at $q_T>0$) can be obtained from the the fully-exclusive computation of vector boson production in association with a jet at LO, NLO\,\cite{Campbell:2010ff} and NNLO\,\cite{Boughezal:2015dva,Ridder:2015dxa,Boughezal:2015ded,Boughezal:2016dtm,Gehrmann-DeRidder:2017mvr}.
+We observe that both the fixed-order cross section and the expansion of the resummed part are separately divergent with the same small-$q_T$ limit and the finite component formally satisfies the equation\,\cite{Camarda:2019zyx}

-We have checked that our analytic expression for the expansion of the resummed part agrees in the small-$q_T$ limit with the NNLO fixed-order results reported in Ref.\,\cite{Bizon:2019zgf} at per mille level down to $q_T\sim 4$~GeV\,\footnote{Below the threshold of $q_T\sim 4$~GeV such agreement deteriorates.
-Validation with higher-statistic results would be necessary in this region.
-In the present study we thus ignore the $\alpha_S^3$ contribution to the finite component of the cross-section for $q_T< 4$~GeV.}.
+We have checked that our analytic expression for the expansion of the resummed part agrees in the small-$q_T$ limit with the NNLO fixed-order results reported in Ref.\,\cite{Bizon:2019zgf} at permille level down to $q_T\sim 4$~GeV\,\footnote{Below the threshold of $q_T\sim 4$~GeV the agreement of the $\mathcal{O}(\alpha_S^3)$ corrections deteriorates (this is not the case for the $\mathcal{O}(\alpha_S)$ and $\mathcal{O}(\alpha_S^2)$ results).
+Validation with higher-statistic results would be necessary in this region.}.